University-wide Curriculum Renewal

 The outcomes of curriculum reviews will be reported to CCPC.
 These reports will assist the University in identifying curriculum principles and standards for use in future cycles of reviews.

 A step-by-step guide to the process is available here.
+In 2013, the CCPC is establishing a schedule of faculty reviews for 2014-15.

 To find out more about the University’s curriculum renewal strategy or to discuss your faculty or division's curriculum renewal planning please contact Simon Barrie.